bytewax/mysql-cdc-snowflake/README.md

 # Bytewax Dataflow for Snowflake Database Replication

-This repository contains a Bytewax dataflow example that demonstrates how to replicate a database into Snowflake.
+This repository contains a Bytewax dataflow example that demonstrates how to replicate a MySQL database into Snowflake.
 It's designed to help you understand how to capture and process change data capture (CDC) streams and apply them to a Snowflake database using Bytewax.

 ## Prerequisites

 Before you begin, ensure you have the following:

-- Python 3.8 or newer installed on your system.
+- Python 3.10 or newer installed on your system.
 - Access to a Snowflake account with permissions to create tables, insert, update, and delete records.
+- Docker installed

 ## Installation